Cleaning up a Cluster¶

 cleanupPolicy then follow the manual steps mentioned below to tear down the cluster.

 The final cleanup step requires deleting files on each host in the cluster.
 All files under the

 dataDirHostPath property specified in the cluster CRD will need to be deleted.
 Otherwise, inconsistent state will remain when a new cluster is started.

-Connect to each machine and delete
+Connect to each machine and delete the namespace directory under

 In the future this step will not be necessary when we build on the K8s local storage feature.